Continuing Education

 What if I have questions about ADA or other accommodations?

-All questions about accommodations can be directed to Michelle via email at owner@michellefmoseley.com, by completing this contact form, or by calling 919-533-6557.
+All questions, about accommodations or otherwise, can be directed to Michelle via email at owner@michellefmoseley.com, by completing this contact form, or by calling 919-533-6557.

-How do I register for this continuing education opportunity?
+How do I register for these continuing education opportunities?

-This workshop is being offered ONE FINAL TIME in 2024.
-Register now so you don’t miss out!
-Clicking on the date below will allow you to register and pay for your spot in this workshop.
+Clicking on the link provided for each individual training will allow you to read the full details of that training, as well as register and pay online for your spot in that training.
 If you have any questions or concerns, please let Michelle know by using the “Contact Michelle” button below.

 [Unless specifically noted, no content on this site was created using AI technologies.